-Concerning item non-response, an overview is provided in the Slovenian SILC Quality Report (National Reference Metadata in ESS Standard for Quality Reports Structure (ESQRSSI), SILC\ESQRS\A\SI\2016\0000) where item non-response for each variable is assessed.
+Concerning item non-response, an overview is provided in the Slovenian SILC Quality Report where item non-response for each variable is assessed.

 There is a large share of the households where some income is imputed.
 In the case of partial non-response some income variables were imputed (such as income from farming, reimbursement for travel to/from work, allowance for meal, non-cash employee income - components (value of the company car, months of use it), regular inter household transfers received, regular inter household transfer paid, contribution to private pensions plans, sickness benefits (numbers of days when person get sickness leave), tax on wealth, interests paid for mortgage (components to calculate interests), interests (received), consumption from own production (all components to calculate own production)).
+The most frequently reimbursement for travel to/from work and tax on wealth were imputed.